 - The general liability portion of a businessowners policy offers coverage for third parties who experience harm to themselves or their property because of something you or your workers did or failed to do.
 For example, your BOP might cover an instance where a customer is injured by a product that wasn't assembled properly.
 It usually allows coverage for the third party's legal fees and medical costs.
 General liability also can cover advertising injury, which deals with offenses like libel and copyright infringement.

-- The property portion of a business owner's policy covers buildings you own or rent.
+- The property portion of a businessowner's policy covers buildings you own or rent.
 But it also covers other physical property you have, such as your desks or machines.
 This includes items you keep and use that belong to others.
-Most often, property coverage is "named-peril," meaning you're covered only for specific events identified in the policy, such as a fire.
-But property coverage may be "special" or open-peril, as well, which just means your coverage is more comprehensive and not limited by specific identified events.
+Property is covered for any accidental cause of loss unless the cause of loss is specifically excluded within the policy language.

 - The business interruption coverage protects you when some event—storms, hacking, or another unforeseen circumstance—temporarily disrupts your ability to sell or interact with your customers and other interested parties.
 It can replace money you would have earned through those interactions and provide funds to operate in a temporary location.

-Importantly, even though you often can customize your businessowners policy, there are certain types of coverages that are not included, which you must purchase separately.
-Examples include workers' compensation, auto and disability insurance.
+Even though you often can customize your businessowners policy, there are certain types of coverages that are not included, which you must purchase separately.
+Examples include workers' compensation and auto insurance.

 It's not unusual for business leaders to be unsure of how much coverage they need under a business owner's policy, or whether they can benefit from customization.
-After all, each new venture can have unique considerations that even seasoned business leaders haven't had to deal with before.
+After all, each business has unique considerations needing to be considered.
 The market is also in a constant state of flux, which can change business goals and requirements, as well as valuations.